sublee/korean/docs/index.rst

    >>> print _('Here is(are) %d apple(s).') % 1
    Here is(are) 1 apple(s).

-Some Korean particle (postposition) is also an allomorph but they need different allomorphic selection rule; it needs check the forward phoneme.
+Some Korean particles (postposition) also have different allomorphs but they need different allomorphic selection rule; it needs check the preceding phoneme.
 However common internationalization solutions don't offer about it.
-Of course, :mod:`korean` does:
+Of course, `:mod:`korean` does:

 .. sourcecode:: pycon